This is why you should choose cosmetics without microplastics

 1. Improve the spreadability of a product

-2. Making products waterproof
+2. Waterproofing products

 Why is microplastic a problem?